lafaulx/mason/README.md

 }
 ```

+Child elements must be positioned absolutely - I don't set this in JS because find it tasting bad.

 ## Test page
 Test page is provided in the package and requires no preparations - just open html and enjoy.
 Throttled update is used there.